8 min read

 Resilience & Conflict Resolution

 The ultimate goal of training should never be to break the dog's spirit and create a submissive robot.
 A professional builds immense psychological resilience and an unbreakable bond of trust.
-This profound partnership begins the day they are given their formal identity—often crafted with intent using tools like our Puppy Name Generator—and is solidified through fair, consistent conflict resolution.
-In training, a mistake or a moment of frustration is simply valuable information on how to adjust your teaching, not an excuse for unfair punishment.
+This profound partnership begins the day they are given their formal identity—often crafted with intent using tools like our pedigree name generator—and is solidified through fair, consistent conflict resolution.
 Teach the dog how to recover from stress safely, and they will go through fire for you.

 Training Science FAQ